thanachart29/gesture_detection_with_ROS2/docs/source/perception/docs/gesture_perception.rst

 Example
 *********

-- first clone the repository from GitHub following this command
+- First clone the repository from GitHub following this command

     .. code-block:: bash